rajshritotla/1984-generative-graphics/README.md

     To install library, in IDE go to:
     Sketch -> Import Libarary -> Add Library

     If any supporting library for the application is missing, errors could be seen in the IDE console.
-In that case install those libraries as well.
+In that case install those libraries as well.<br/>
-    **WARNING** For the access on the webcamera to work, you MUST allow camera access for Processing.
+        **WARNING**: For the access on the webcamera to work, you MUST allow camera access for Processing.
 On Macs, go to security and privacy, then under the selection bar on the left panel, select camera.
 Check the box for Processing and the application should have access to the camera now.
+* if you are using a Mac Catalina, there might be some problems with the Video library.
+A workaround it is listed below under ISSUES.

 3. Copy "fist.xml" file to: